Operator algebras for analytic varieties: Isomorphisms of algebras and biholomorphisms

 \begin{theorem} Let $V$ and $W$ be varieties in $\mb{B}_d$, with $d<\infty$, which are the union of finitely many irreducible varieties and a discrete variety.
 Let $\phi$ be a unital algebra isomorphism of $\cM_V$ onto $\cM_W$.
 Then there exist holomorphic maps $F$ and $G$ from $\mb{B}_{d}$ into $\mb{C}^d$ with coefficients in $\cM_d$ such that \begin{enumerate} \item $F|_{W} = \phi^*|_W \qand G|_V = (\phi^{-1})^*|_V $ \item $G \circ F |_W = \id_W \qand F \circ G|_V = \id_V$ \item $\phi(f) = f \circ F \qfor f \in \cM_V$, and \item $\phi^{-1}(g) = g \circ G \qfor g \in \cM_W$. \end{enumerate} \end{theorem}

 \begin{proof} First we show that $\phi^*$ maps $W$ into $V$.
 Write

 where $D$ is discrete and each $W_i$ is an irreducible variety.
 The points in $D$ are isolated, and thus are mapped into $V$ by Lemma~\ref{L:weak_algiso_biholo_discrete}.
 A minor modification of Corollary~\ref{C:fibers}(2) deals with the irreducible subvarieties.
 Since $D$ is a variety, there is a multiplier $k\in \cM_d$ which vanishes on $D$ and is non-zero at a regular point $\lambda \in W_1$.
 Proceed as in the proof of the lemma, but define $f = h_2\dots h_n k$.
 Then the argument is completed in the same manner.
 Reversing the roles of $V$ and $W$ shows that $\phi^*$ maps $W$ onto $V$.
+Similarly, one obtains that $(\phi^{-1})^*$ maps $V$ onto $W$.
+The remaining statements therefore follow from Proposition \ref{prop:weak_star_homo}. \end{proof}